YourePrettyGood/msg/README.md

 [] Generalize cluster submission in `msgUpdateParentals.pl`
-[] Figure out a way to reduce the memory usage when generating the LOD matrix [] Eliminate (if possible) the samtools version dependency
+[] Figure out a way to reduce the memory usage when generating the LOD matrix [] Eliminate (if possible) the samtools version dependency [] (In progress, see bamonly branch) Rewrite msgRun1 and msgRun2 to store only BAMs and gzipped pileups to reduce disk usage